 Those fees were a real pain during my university days — not only was I a broke uni student, but I was also doubly penalised when my father was going to send me money. $20 telegraphic transfer fees just to wire $250 for the month?
 What a ripoff!

 These days, there are a lot more options if you want to transfer money from Singapore to Malaysia, or vice versa.
 You can choose from remittance services like Wise (formerly TransferWise), Singtel Dash and InstaRem, which give us a welcome break from the exorbitant fees traditionally charged by banks.

-This would prove very handy for the Malaysian expats who are stuck here in Singapore for work due to Covid-19, and want to send money to their families at home.
+This would prove very handy for Malaysians who are in Singapore for work and want to send money to their families at home.

 Which remittance services allow money transfers from Singapore to Malaysia?

 Here’s a summary of the more competitive remittance services, along with the 3 cheapest bank remittance rates I found.

 |Remittance Provider||Fees||Processing Time||Number of SGD-supported currencies|

 |InstaRem||From $3||1 day||26|